bkoz/tomcatbin/README.md

 sample    sample.ose-apps.haveopen.com   /sample   sample     8080
 ```

+### Optional steps:

+#### Re-builds
 After each subsequent start-build finishes, a manual deployment is necessary unless an auto trigger is setup.
 ```
 oc deploy sample --latest
 ```

-### Optional steps:

 #### Triggers
 Create an auto trigger in the deployment config so the application is automatically
 deployed after a new build.